of the Dead (2005, dir. George A. Romero)

 expected works by Le Guin, Piercy, and Russ, but also Brunner, Callenbach,

 Garskof, Reynolds, and Wittig.
-Only available on the Internet in the Italian
+Available on the Internet at

 Doris Lessing: The Memoirs of a Survivor (1974); Shikasta